AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Bit Manipulation

 #### Array and BinarySearch:
-- Solved findRightInterval on leetcode with tc of O(2n) and sc of O(1) Beats 96.5% in runtime with JavaScript
+- Solved Find Right Interval on leetcode with tc of O(2n) and sc of O(1) Beats 96.5% in runtime with JavaScript